 Hi, I’m Lisa!
-I take the guesswork out of teaching phonics at home.
+I'm the Montessori teacher who takes the guesswork out of teaching phonics at home.

-These days I see lots of parents posting in Facebook groups about their struggles to teach letter sounds and phonics at home.
+I've noticed lots of parents posting in Facebook groups about their struggles to teach letter sounds and reading.

-I hate to think of parents following a “letter of the week” curriculum without knowing that it’s an outdated approach to learning letters.
-Plus, many alphabet worksheets focus on memorizing uppercase letters and lowercase letters and letter names and letter sounds all at the same time.
+Many parents are following a “letter of the week” curriculum without knowing that it’s an outdated approach to learning letters.

-I’d love to show you how to use the same methods so that learning to read is a joyful process of discovery for your child too.
-It’s actually pretty straightforward when you have a clear plan to follow.
+I’d love to show you how to use Montessori activities so that learning to read is a joyful process of discovery for your child.

 Inside The Playful Path to Reading™ I’ll teach you how to help your preschooler learn to read in a way that’s playful and child-led.